jeremygriffin/oas-playground/prime/ruby/docs/MoveTaskOrderApi.md

 ## get_move_task_order

-> <MoveTaskOrderV2> get_move_task_order(move_id)
+> <MoveTaskOrderV3> get_move_task_order(move_id)

 getMoveTaskOrder

 ### Functionality This endpoint gets an individual MoveTaskOrder by ID.
-It will provide information about the Customer and any associated MTOShipments, MTOServiceItems and PaymentRequests.  **NOTE**: New version in v3.
-Version will return PPM addresses[pickupAddress, destinationAddress, secondaryPickupAddress secondaryDestinationAddress].
-PPM postalCodes will be phased out[pickupPostalCode, secondaryPickupPostalCode, destinationPostalCode and secondaryDestinationPostalCode].
+It will provide information about the Customer and any associated MTOShipments, MTOServiceItems and PaymentRequests.

 ### Examples